looptailG/musescore-31edo-tuner/README.md

 ## Features
 This plugin can be used to tune the whole score, or only a portion of it, to 31EDO.

+### Accidentals

-It's compatible with the following notation systems:
+This plugin is compatible with the following notation systems:

 - [Circle of fifths notation](https://en.xen.wiki/w/31edo#Notations), using double sharps and flats.
 In this system, a sharp or a flat indicates an alteration of 2 EDO steps, and a double sharp or a double flat an alteration of 4 EDO steps.
 For example, a chromatic scale between <code>C</code> and <code>D</code> would be written as: